Psy-Fer/blue-crab/docs/cli.md

 *  `-o FILE`, `--output FILE`:<br/>
     Outputs data to FILE and FILE must have .pod5 extension.
 *  `-p, --iop INT`:<br/>
-    Specifies the number of I/O processes to use during conversion [default value: 8].
+    Specifies the number of I/O processes to use during conversion of multiple files [default value: 8].
 Increasing the number of I/O processes makes p2s significantly faster, especially on HPC with RAID systems (multiple disks) where a large value number of processes can be used (e.g., `-p 64`).
 * `-t, --threads INT`:<br/>
-    Number of threads used for decoding S/BLOW5 records [default value: 8].
+    Number of threads used for decoding S/BLOW5 records in a single process [default value: 8].
 * `-K, --batchsize`:<br/>
-    The batch size used for decoding S/BLOW5 records.
+    The batch size used for decoding S/BLOW5 records in a single process.
 This is the number of S/BLOW5 records on the memory at once [default value: 1000].
 An increased batch size improves multi-threaded performance at cost of higher RAM.
 *  `-h, --help`:<br/>
    Prints the help menu.